erikdubois/nixos-configurations/README.md

  - qtile

+ - others ... see images

-Separate desktops file in the folder Desktops.
+I have created separate desktops file in the folder Desktops.

+If we remove the "#" in the configuration.nix file it will be installed.

 This is a personal project.